scottpetrovic/krita-org-hugo/content/en/posts/2014/interview-with-sylvia-ritter.md

 ### What was the first thing you made with it?

 I had a pencil sketch in my sketchbook, scanned it and added some color.
-The result is on my deviantArt page - “Study No.80”: [http://faith303.deviantart.com/art/study-no-80-361827667](http://faith303.deviantart.com/art/study-no-80-361827667).
+The result is on my deviantArt page - "Study No.80": [http://faith303.deviantart.com/art/study-no-80-361827667](http://faith303.deviantart.com/art/study-no-80-361827667).

 ### What do you love about Krita?